ralexrivero/monty/README.md

 an error occured
 If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
 Use only malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)

+## Commands

+- push - Pushes an integer onto the stack.
+- pall - Prints all integers on the stack, starting at the top.
+- pint - Prints the integer at the top of the stack.
+- pop - Removes top element of stack.
+- swap - Swaps top two elements of the stack.
+- add - Add top two elements of the stack, remove them, and push result onto stack.
+- sub - Subtract top two elements of the stack, remove them, and push result onto stack.
+- div - Integer divide top two elements of the stack, remove them, and push result onto stack.
+- mul - Multiply top two elements of the stack, remove them, and push result onto stack.
+- mod - Integer division remainder top two elements, remove them, push result onto stack.
+- pchar - Print the ascii character based on top integer in stack.
+- pstr - Print the ascii characters related to integers in stack until 0 or >255.
+- rotl - Rotate stack.
+Top element becomes last.
+Second from top becomes top.
+- rotr - Rotate stack.
+Last element becomes top, Top element becomes second from top.
+- stack - Changes mode to first in first out (the default behavior).
+Front of queue becomes top of stack.
+- queue - Changes mode to last in first out.
+Top of stack becomes front of queue.

 ## Installation